kenbod/sysadmin/hadoop.md

 4. Enter the password for the hdfs account on worker01 if asked
 5. Test the ability to login to the worker01 machine: `ssh worker01`
 6. You will be asked for your passphrase.
 Type it and you will be logged in on the remote machine.
+7. Repeat these steps for the `yarn` account.

 #### Configuring Keychain